krishpawar743/Music-store-sql-analysis/README.md

 8. What are the longest tracks (by milliseconds)?
 9. How much has each customer spent on each artist?

----

-## 📊 Key Insights
+## 📊 Key Business Insights

-- AC/DC emerged as the top-selling artist.
+AC/DC emerged as the top-selling artist across all transactions.
-- USA had the highest number of invoice transactions.
+USA recorded the highest number of invoice purchases, highlighting its dominant market.
-- Top customer spent more than ₹29 across all purchases.
+The top customer’s lifetime spend exceeded ₹29, indicating strong customer loyalty.
-- A specific city generated the highest revenue — ideal for promotions.
+A specific city contributed the highest revenue, making it an ideal target for future promotional campaigns.
-- Rock music genre has strong engagement among users.
+The Rock music genre shows consistently high user engagement and sales performance.

----

-## 🧠 Learnings
+## 🧠 Key Learnings & Skills Gained

-- Hands-on experience writing business-focused SQL queries
+Developed business-centric SQL querying skills for actionable insights.
-- Improved understanding of multi-table JOINs and CTEs
+Strengthened expertise in multi-table JOINs and CTEs for complex data analysis.
-- Learned how to extract and present insights from normalized data
+Gained practical experience in extracting insights from normalized relational databases.
-- Gained confidence in solving real-world analyst problems using SQL
+Built confidence in solving real-world data analyst problems using SQL with a focus on business objectives.

----